mukundha/real-time-ai-demo/README.md

 array([ 602, 9600, 2224,  277, 1700])
 ```

-Notice, everytime `Real-time` features changes, in other words, based on user activity, we are now able to generate a more contextual, relevant recommendations.
+Notice, everytime `Real-time` features changes, in other words, based on user activity, this model is able to generate a more contextual, relevant recommendations.

+This is a simple example.
+If we are able to capture the user activity in real-time, and use it for inference, we can deliver a contextual, relevant recommendations that will improve the overall user experience.

+Congratulations!!
 We have built our first `Real-time` AI model!

 ####